 While exploring the rest of the island, with its picturesque scenery, old towns and windmills, it’s also great to visit Gozo’s Natural Park, on the west coast.
 It is a combination of some spectacular, natural and archeological sites, open for visitors.

 On the way return to the main island, you can take a moment to relax, back in the port of Mgarr.
 Waiting for your ferry boat, you can enjoy a meal with a panoramic view of the harbor, fishing boats, and perhaps also a beautiful sunset.

 Cost of travel in Malta

-Food, snacks and restaurants are somehow quite expensive in Malta adding about 25€ per day to your expenses.
+Food, snacks and restaurants are somehow quite expensive in the country adding about 25€ per day to your expenses.
 You will need to move around by renting a car (from 25€/day), or paying for a bus pass (20€/7days Unlimited).
 The bus is a much cheaper, and often a faster option.

 Accommodation prices are similar to those of other EU summer destinations in the Mediterranean, such as Italy or Spain.
-Prices of the accommodation in Malta go up considerably during the summer months.
+Prices of the accommodation in all areas go up considerably during the summer months.

 Megalithic Temples of Malta

 Strangely enough, despite its size and isolated location, Malta is home to one of the oldest prehistoric constructions in the world.
 They create a whole complex of megalithic buildings, and, what seems to be temples.
 These massive blocks remain to this day in unchanged formation, in various locations across the islands.
 Many of them, now designated UNESCO Heritage Sites, add to the very long and rich history of the islands.